ADA-GWU/3-concurrency-riadabduragimov/README.md

 ## Use of AtomicInteger for Synchronization in Main1.java
-In this project, I have implemented an efficient synchronization mechanism in **Main1.java** using the `AtomicInteger` class.
+In this part, I have used an efficient synchronization mechanism in **Main1.java** using the `AtomicInteger` class.
 This approach ensures thread-safe updates to shared resources without the need for explicit locks, making the program more lightweight and performant.

 ### What is `AtomicInteger`?